outdreamer/solver/docs/specific_problem_analysis/ml/queries_to_solve_reality.md

 		- identify all relevant targets/limits that can be applied in training a neural network, like how 'aligned error minimums across different error types/functions' can be applied as a target for variable changes and 'combined error thresholds across error types/functions' can be applied as a limit for variable changes during training

+		- identify all useful rules to apply when navigating a 'graph of known error structures applied as limits' like 'change direction when approaching an error from n steps away, to the nearest direction with an error m steps away'

 II.
 Queries and Results